Positional Encoding via Token-Aware Phase Attention: Token-Aware Phase Attention (TAPA)

-\end{theorem} The proofs of Theorem \ref{vanishing_bias_thm} and \ref{lower_var_thm} are deferred to Appendix \ref{vanishing_bias_thm_proof} and \ref{lower_var_thm_proof}.
+In Subsection \ref{tap_phase_ablation}, we compare quadratic phases with linear phases.
+Linear and quadratic phase functions represent the simplest non-stationary and stationary oscillatory families, respectively, while requiring minimal parameterization and computational overhead.
+From a harmonic analysis perspective, these two classes capture the dominant qualitative behaviors relevant for stability in long-context attention.
+Higher-order stationary phase functions are expected to exhibit similar asymptotic stability properties with higher computation costs.
+However, exploring richer phase families is an interesting direction for future work.

 Lastly, we design experiments to visualize the distance bias of RoPE and TAPA, and obtain empirical evidence that TAPA is far less affected by distance bias than RoPE.
 See Appendix \ref{no_attn_bias} for details.